elmahio/documentation/docs/cli-dataloader.md

 # Dataloader loads data from the CLI

-The `dataloader` command loads a configurable number of error messages into a specified log.
+The `dataloader` command loads 50 log messages into a specified log.

 ## Usage